sdc-wandrr/matt-service/README.md

 ```/api/hostels/:hostel_id```

 A DELETE request to the above endpoint will delete all records of the hostel from the database.
-<br />Please note: this removes the main hostel listing as well as all associated images and descriptions.
+<br />**Please note: this removes the main hostel listing as well as all associated images and descriptions - use with care.**

 ![Alt ](/screenshots/DELETE-request.png?raw=true "DELETE request success example")